Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_access.md

 * Band 5: λ= 3.83 - 4.41 µm; R=110
 * Band 6: λ= 4.42 - 5.00 µm; R=130

-Within each detector directory are the spectral image MEFs, which adhere to the following filename convention:

-`level1_[Observation ID]_D[Detector Number]_spx_l2b_v4_[Processing Date]`

-where

-`Observation ID` includes the survey planning period and the large and small slew counters

-`Detector Number` is an integer from 1 through 6

-`Processing Date` includes the year and the number of days into the year

-An example is `level2_2025W22_2B_0001_1D3_spx_l2b-v4-2025-152.fits`

 ### Application Program Interfaces (APIs)